bigobject-inc/RBigObject/README.md

 # RBigObject

 ## Introduction
+BigObject (BO) is a very light and efficient database with small footprint.
+The object of RBigObject is to provide a consistent R DBI driver for R users.

-## Pre-requisite
+## Required packages
+* RMySQL
+* DBI
+* devtools

 ## How to develop this package
-Execute R's CLI in the working directory (where this README is)
+Execute R's CLI in this repo's root directory (where this README is)

 ### Build and install
 ```